fastify/fastify/docs/Reference/Reply.md

 considered to be pre-serialized, so they will be sent unmodified without response validation.

-Plese be aware when using `Response`, the status code and headers will not directly reflect to `reply.statusCode` and `reply.getHeaders()`.
+Please be aware when using `Response`, the status code and headers will not directly reflect to `reply.statusCode` and `reply.getHeaders()`.
 Such behavior is based on `Response` only allow `readonly` status code and headers.
 The data is not allow to be bi-direction editing,